elkowar/eww/README.md

 # Building

 <a id="org727b3da"></a>

 ## Prerequisites

+-  rustc
-- cargo with nightly toolchain
+-  cargo (nightly toolchain)

 Rather than with your system package manager, I recommend installing it using [rustup](https://rustup.rs/), as this makes it easy to use the nightly toolchain, which is necessary to build eww.

 <a id="orgdd31739"></a>